-Sun Temple Machu Picchu – Semicircular construction on a solid rock.
-In this building are two trapezoidal windows and according to the chroniclers, in the time that was inhabited, had incrustations of precious stones and gold.
+The Temple of the Sun of Machu Picchu has a semicircular construction made on solid rock.
+In this building are two trapezoidal windows and, according to the chroniclers, had incrustations of precious stones and gold in the time that inhabited.

-It is formed by a series of constructions that dominate the whole of the Citadel.
-It has a semicircular shape and is on a solid rock with a natural curvature of 10.5 m.
-Finely worked stone blocks have been used.
+It does form by a series of constructions that dominate the whole of the Citadel.
+It has a semicircular shape and is on solid rock with a natural curvature of 10.5 m.
+Finely worked stone blocks have implied obtained used.
 To the north side stands a door with gilded jambs.
-To the west of this temple there is a rectangular courtyard with nine niches interspersed with stone nails.
+There is a rectangular courtyard with nine niches interspersed with stone nails to the west of this temple.

 The “Sun Temple Machu Picchu” was originally a very sheltered complex.
-In Inca times only the priests and the Inca could use these temples, because they remained closed and protected.
-People performed their popular ceremonies in open areas or squares such as in Machu Picchu or Cusco.
+Only the priests and the Inca could use these temples because they remained closed and protected in Inca times.
+People performed their popular ceremonies in open areas or squares, such as in Machu Picchu or Cusco.

-The entrance to the Sun Temple Machu Picchu had a double, magnificent wooden door, which on its interior surface had a security system with stone rings.
-On the lintel of the door must have hung and tied two stakes, inside the small boxes carved in the interior jambs.
+The entrance to the Sun Temple had a double, magnificent wooden door, which had a security system with stone rings on its interior surface.
+On the door’s lintel must have hung and tied two stakes inside the small boxes carved in the internal jambs.

-The temple itself was built on a huge boulder.
-The temple has semicircular shape.
-Its back wall is straight and the temple was built with Inca architecture, that is, with superposed stones with exceptional ability to achieve near perfect joints.
+The temple itself did build on a huge boulder.
+The temple has a semicircular shape.
+The back wall is straight, and the temple did build with Inca architecture, with superposed stones with exceptional ability to achieve near-perfect joints.
 The semicircular wall has two windows, one facing east and the other facing north.
-According to modern scientists these two windows constituted the most important solar observatory of Machu Picchu.
-Through the window facing the east was possible to accurately measure the winter solstice, depending on the projection of the shadow of the central stone.
+According to modern scientists, these two windows constituted the most important solar observatory of Machu Picchu.
+The window facing the east was possible to accurately measure the winter solstice, depending on the projection of the shadow of the center stone.

-Both windows have the false ribbon carved out of the face which certainly served to support the elements that made solar observations and measurements easy.
-In the center of the temple there is an altar of carved stone that served to carry out the various ceremonies that honor the Sun.
-This is where the animal sacrifices were executed, to analyze their hearts, lungs and viscera, so that the priests could predict the future.
-Also here the Inca had to drink the chicha along with his father the Sun.
-The back wall has a window with small carved holes known as the Window of the Serpent (name given by Bingham).
+Both windows have the false ribbon carved out of the face, supporting the elements that make solar observations and measurements easy.
+In the center of the temple, an altar of carved stone helped carry out the various ceremonies that honor the Sun.
+This is what executed the animal sacrifices to analyze their hearts, lungs, and viscera so that the priests could predict the future.
+Also, here the Inca had to drink the chicha along with his father, the Sun.
+The back wall has a window with small carved holes known as the Window of the Serpent (a name given by Bingham).

-The holes are very similar to those found in the Temple of the Stars, in the Qorikancha of Cusco, which according to Garcilaso kept ornaments of stone and precious metals.
-Possibly, these holes had similar function.
-The straight temple walls have trapezoidal niches on their inner faces that served to store different idols and offerings.
-Some authors indicate that originally this temple had a conical thatched roof, and they denominate it like Suntur Wasi or Military Tower.
+The holes are very similar to Qorikancha of Cusco.
+Possibly, these holes had a similar function.
+The straight temple walls have trapezoidal niches on their inner faces that store different idols and offerings.
+Some authors indicate that originally this temple had a conical thatched roof, and they denominated it like Suntur Wasi or Military Tower.